USDA Home Loans Guidelines And Eligibility Requirements

 - USDA Loans is a niche mortgage loan program that is popular in many rural areas in the United States.

-The full name of USDA Home Loans is the USDA Rural Development Guaranteed Housing Loan program but it is often referred to a USDA Loans or Section 502 mortgage loans.
+The full name of USDA Loans is the USDA Rural Development Guaranteed Housing Loan program but it is often referred to a USDA Loans or Section 502 mortgage loans.

-100% Financing With USDA Home Loans
+100% Financing With USDA Mortgages

 USDA Rural Development Guaranteed Housing Loan Program Guidelines

-- It was formerly taxpayer subsidized but as of 2012, USDA Loans are entirely self funded without any taxpayer subsidy.
+- It was formerly taxpayer subsidized but as of 2012, USDA Loans are entirely self-funded without any taxpayer subsidy.

-Mortgage insurance for USDA Loans are as follows after 1 October, 2012:
+Mortgage insurance for USDA Loans are as follows after 1 October 2012:

-1. There will be a 2.0% upfront fee which needs to be paid at closing for purchase USDA Loans.
+- There will be a 2.0% upfront fee which needs to be paid at closing for purchase USDA Loans.

-3. For both purchase and refinance USDA Loans, there will be a 0.40% annual fee on the principal balance of the loans.
+- For both purchase and refinance USDA Loans, there will be a 0.40% annual fee on the principal balance of the loans.

-So, for example, a $100,000 loan size in Blacksburg, Virginia, would require a $2,000 mortgage insurance payment at closing, and $33.33 of mortgage insurance paid monthly.
+- So, for example, a $100,000 loan size in Blacksburg, Virginia, would require a $2,000 mortgage insurance payment at closing, and $33.33 of mortgage insurance paid monthly.

 Both Borrower And Property Must Qualify For USDA Home Loans

 - As state earlier, there is no down payment required and the upfront mortgage insurance can be added to the mortgage loan amount.

-- For those who are self employed, you are required to provide proof of income and at least two years tax returns.
+- For those who are self-employed, you are required to provide proof of income and at least two years of tax returns.

-USDA Loans are for owner occupied primary resident housing only and you cannot be eligible for USDA Loans if you are seeking a second home, vacation home, or investment property.
+USDA Loans are for owner-occupied primary resident housing only and you cannot be eligible for USDA Loans if you are seeking a second home, vacation home, or investment property.